t0gre/basic-auth/README.md

 # Basic Auth

-As Tony Hoard said; "There are two ways to build a system: You can either make it so simple there are obviously no flaws or you can make it so complex there are no obvious flaws".
+As Tony Hoare said; "There are two ways to build a system: You can either make it so simple there are obviously no flaws or you can make it so complex there are no obvious flaws".

 Thesis: Auth has become way too complicated.
 Complexity is a risk in itself.